Man holding painful knee while seated on sofa

 Guide price only.
 Final cost is confirmed after assessment.

 mFat therapy, a cutting-edge approach in regenerative medicine, utilizes Microfragmented Adipose Tissue (MFAT) to treat various joint disorders, including osteoarthritis.
-At London Cartilage Clinic, we harness the healing capabilities of adipose-derived stem cells to offer a natural, effective solution for joint pain relief and tissue regeneration.
+At London Cartilage Clinic, we harness the healing capabilities of adipose-derived Stem Cell / Medicinal Signaling Cells to offer a natural, effective solution for joint pain relief and tissue regeneration.

 Purple-gloved clinician preparing lower-abdomen injection site